ishapiro/diamonds/README.md

     d.
 The code will identify that it is running in debug mode and not in add on mode and it will create a temporaty spreadsheet for debugging.
     e.
 The code will break when it reaches your debugger statement.

+6. Ensure the gapps.config.json file which is unique to your test environment is not stored in git.

+    Create a .gitignore file in the same directory as your source which includes the following:

+    # .gitignore
+    gapps.config.json

 Irv Shapiro